Road Warriors: World Wrestling Federation (1990–1992)

-New Japan Pro-Wrestling (1992–1996)
+New Japan Pro-Wrestling- Hell Raisers (1992–1996)

 When Hawk left the WWF after SummerSlam 1992 he traveled to Japan and started working for New Japan Pro-Wrestling (NJPW) where he quickly teamed up with young mid-carder Kensuke Sasaki who was soon dubbed "Power Warrior" as he adopted the trademark Road Warrior face paint and spiked shoulder pads.
 The duo was dubbed "The Hell Raisers" and carried on the legacy of the Road Warriors in NJPW winning the IWGP Tag Team Championship from Tony Halme and Scott Norton in December 1992 and then again from the team of Scott Norton and Hercules (known as the Jurassic Powers) in January 1994.
 They also competed in both the 1993 and 1994 versions of the Super Grade Tag league making it to the semi-finals of the 1994 tournament before losing to Masahiro Chono and Super Strong Machine.

-Teaming with Hawk (dubbed "Hawk Warrior") helped elevate Kensuke Sasaki in the eyes of the fans, so much so that when the Hell Raisers broke up in the middle of 1995, Sasaki shed the Power Warrior gimmick and became a main eventer on the singles scene.
+Teaming with Hawk (dubbed "Hawk Warrior") helped elevate Kensuke Sasaki in the eyes of the fans, so much so that when the Hell Raisers broke up in September 1995, Sasaki shed the Power Warrior gimmick and became a main eventer on the singles scene.
 On special occasions, Sasaki would break out the "Power Warrior" persona, similar to Keiji Mutoh and his "Great Muta" persona.
 During this stint, they used the theme song "Hellraiser" by Ozzy Osbourne.

-When Animal came back from his back injury, he joined the duo in Japan in 1996.
+When Animal came back from his back injury, he joined the duo in Japan in April 1996.
 The three were announced collectively as the Road Warriors, using "Iron Man" as their theme music.
+They continued as a trio while Animal and Hawk were under contract with World Championship Wrestling.
+Hawk and Sasaki had one last match together on September 19, 1996 when they defeated Keiji Mutoh and Junji Hirata.
+The trio continued working together until their last match on December 8, 1996, when they lost to Mutoh, Manabu Nakanishi and Satoshi Kojima.
+Animal and Hawk returned to the World Wrestling Federation.

 Return to WCW (1996)

-When Laurinaitis’ back was finally healed enough for him to return to wrestling, the Road Warriors signed a contract with WCW in late 1995.
-Upon their return in January 1996, immediately started a feud with the returning Steiner Brothers, as well as Harlem Heat before moving on to challenging the WCW Tag Team Champions Sting and Lex Luger.
+When Laurinaitis' back was finally healed enough for him to return to wrestling, the Road Warriors signed a contract with WCW in late 1995 and debuted in January 1996.
+They returned as tweeners and immediately started a feud with the returning Steiner Brothers, The Nasty Boys and Harlem Heat before moving on to challenging the WCW Tag Team Champions Sting and Lex Luger.
 The Road Warriors had several shots at the champions but failed to win the titles.

-Hegstrand and Laurinaitis stayed with WCW for about six months, before leaving over a dispute with Eric Bischoff.
+Hegstrand and Laurinaitis stayed with WCW for about four months, before leaving over a dispute with Eric Bischoff.
 The pair made claims that Bischoff promised them a second-highest paid contract, as well as a separate contract from Japan, something which he denies remembering.